-Click to learn more about video blogger Thomas Frisendal.
+Click to learn more about author Thomas Frisendal.

 The title of this post sounds as if it is a quote from a Star Trek episode.
 I don’t believe it is, but a lot of the dialogue involving Lt.
 Commander Data is indeed about understanding.
 Here is an example from Star Trek: The Next Generation: Starship Mine (#6.18)” (1993):

 ”Lt.
 Commander Data: It has been quite a day.
 Has it not?

 Captain Jean-Luc Picard: [slightly surprised about the comment] Yes, it has.

 Lt.
 Commander Data: However, a change of routine is often invigorating, and can be a welcome diversion after a long assignment.

 Lt.
 Commander Data: [after a pause] I understand that Arkaria has some very interesting weather patterns.

 Captain Jean-Luc Picard: [bewildered] Mr. Data?
 Are you all right?

 Lt.
 Commander Data: Yes, sir.
 I am attempting to fill a silent moment with non-relevant conversation.